-The Brautigan Library is a different kind of library, one devoted to unpublished manuscripts.
+The Brautigan Library is a different kind of library.
 It follows the vision of 20th Century American writer Richard Brautigan by providing a home for "the unwanted, the lyrical and haunted volumes of American writing."
-More than three hundred manuscripts are collected here, all submitted by authors with little or no opportunity to see their works commercially published.
+More than three hundred unpublished manuscripts are collected here, between 1990-1996, and starting again in 2013, all submitted by authors with little or no opportunity to see their works commercially published.
 Each manuscript has its own, unique story to share.
-Learn more.
+You are welcome to explore.

 The Brautigan Library website is curated by Brautigan scholar John F. Barber, who also curates Brautigan Bibliography and Archive, the renowned online resource about Richard Brautigan, his life and works.
 Barber convenes with the faculty of The Creative Media & Digital Culture program at Washington State University Vancouver, Vancouver, Washington, USA.
 His contact information follows.